esamattis/piler/README.md

 *Piler* allows you to manage all your JavaScript and CSS assets cleanly and directly from code.
 It will concatenate and minify them in production and it takes care of rendering the tags.
+The idea is to make your pages load as quickly as possible.

 So why create a yet another asset manager?
 Because Node.js is special.
 In Node.js a JavaScript asset isn't just a pile of bits that are sent to the